 About the Author

-Robert Leroux heads iSapience – a Business Process Outsourcing, B2B & B2C Lead Generation and International Business Consulting Company.
+Robert Reynolds heads iSapience – a Business Process Outsourcing, B2B & B2C Lead Generation and International Business Consulting Company.
 Since 2000, he has helped numerous Australian and international clients across many industries including: Digital, Retail, FMCG, Advertising, Wholesale, Distribution and Logistics, Gaming, International Trade, Infrastructure and Governments.